 - human cover letter writing services.

-We hope that your Australian jobs search has been successful and you get the Australian visa.
-So, if your Australian cover letter and Australian CV are ready, you may distribute them to your prospective employers and start preparing for the Australian interview.
+We hope that your Austrian jobs search has been successful and you obtained the Austrian visa too.
+So, if your Austrian cover letter and Austrian CV are ready, you may distribute them to your future employers and start preparing for an Austrian interview.